-3. I know now that everyone has a process to deal with and love and accepting each other flaws and all makes relationships beautiful.
+3. I know now that everyone has a process to deal with and love and accept each other flaws and all make relationships beautiful.

 5. Sometimes I still do things and do not remember them.
 Mainly when in defense-posture, my spouse tells me.
 But those have become dramatically less frequent over the years.

 6. I’m learning when there is a relational conflict to talk about it.
 To accept other people will hurt me and that is ok.
 I don’t have to run from them but I can choose how to resolve it or address it and move on in a way that is best for all involved.

 7. Over the years the “Hyde” behaviors just kind of diminished.
 When I am dysregulated I reach for what I really need – not just for drugs or tools to “escape” it.
 I didn’t try to change this, it just happened as a part of self-awareness took effect.

 8. Sometimes it is easy to slip into being defensive, particularly as I do not stay “on guard” any longer.
 But realizing defensiveness is a form of shame is helping.
 Most family and friends now regard me as nonaggressive and willing to show my heart before my walls.